-In 1961, in the unlikely town of Norfolk, Virginia, Gary Anderson recorded some of the wildest, most bizarre party records in the history of rock & roll: New Orleans, School Is Out, School Is In, Dear Lady Twist, Twist, Twist Señora, Seven Day Weekend and Quarter To Three.
+In 1961, in the unlikely town of Norfolk, Virginia, Gary Anderson (who had been born in Jacksonville, Florida) recorded some of the wildest, most bizarre party records in the history of rock & roll: New Orleans, School Is Out, School Is In, Dear Lady Twist, Twist, Twist Señora, Seven Day Weekend and Quarter To Three.

 Most of the records sounded like they were recorded at the bottom of a vat: The drums blubbered and boomed, wild saxes honked overhead and anonymous revellers whooped and hollered around Anderson’s lead vocals, which themselves sound seriously out of control.

-Anderson had his name changed by record store owner and Legrand label boss Frank Guida, who sent promotional copies of his singles to radio stations bearing the inscription “Buy U.S. Bonds” – causing a lot of program directors to play the records believing them to be public service announcements.
+Anderson had his name changed by record store owner and Legrand label boss (and former New York calypso singer) Frank Guida, who sent promotional copies of his singles to radio stations bearing the inscription “Buy U.S. Bonds” – causing a lot of program directors to play the records believing them to be public service announcements.

 Gary’s hot streak lasted just two years but stuck with Legrand into the late Sixties, slogging through such material as No More Homework and Do The Bumpsy.